-^{2.} Residential requirement applies to apartments and townhouses that do not have an exclusive garage.
+Residential requirement applies to apartments and townhouses that do not have an exclusive garage.

 The City should provide approximately 2/3 of the spaces within the Port Credit Node Area, and the remaining 1/3 of the spaces in the Eastern Commercial Area.
-This split is based on the existing split of commercial GFA in Port Credit.
-The recommended deployment is set out in Table 16.
+This allocation is based on the existing distribution of commercial GFA in Port Credit.